Naval Facility Point Sur: Construction and operation

 The U.S. Navy placed arrays of hydrophones on the ocean floor connected by underwater cables to shore terminals generically called "Naval Facilities" (NAVFACs) within which the low frequency signals were processed and analyzed by means of a Low Frequency Analyzer and Recorder (LOFAR) system.
 The early SOSUS arrays were positioned at the edge of the continental shelf at a depth of about 650 ft pointed into the deep ocean.
 At the time, cable lengths were limited to less than 150 mi so that NAVFACs had to be placed at coastal sites where the shelf break was close to land allowing access to the deep sound channel close to shore.
 Point Sur was chosen in part because of its proximity to a deep submarine canyon that cuts into the shelf near the Big Sur coast.
 The Sur Submarine Canyon reaches a depth of 3000 ft just 8 mi south of Point Sur.

 NAVFAC Point Sur, constructed in 1957 and commissioned on 8 January 1958, was located adjacent to the Point Sur Lighthouse 25 mi south of Monterey, California along Highway 1.
 Point Sur was established as a stand-alone, self-sufficient base as were many of the Naval Facilities.

 The antisubmarine surveillance mission of SOSUS, its facilities and name itself was classified until 1991 covering the facility's entire operational span.
 Construction and maintenance was done under the unclassified name Project Caesar.
 An official cover story was written that described their mission of oceanographic research.
 Locally, the sign at the NAVFAC Point Sur entrance indicated the station was engaged in oceanographic research.

 NAVFAC Point Sur was part of a worldwide network of shore stations connected to undersea hydrophone arrays that tracked the movement of Soviet submarines.
 When Commander, Oceanographic System Pacific was established in 1964 the facility became part of that command.
-The facility provided continuous support to undersea surveillance and was manned by ten officers, 96 enlisted personnel, and 18 civilians.
+The facility provided continuous support to undersea surveillance and was staffed by ten officers, 96 enlisted personnel, and 18 civilians.
 The personnel at the station had the mission to "support antisubmarine warfare command and tactical forces by detecting, classifying, and providing timely reporting" of Soviet submarines.